Rebecca-J7/Plant-Bodyguard-Rosehack-2025/README.md

 - Additionally, staying true to our track of sustainability, we used 100% recycled cardboard which makes up the casing of our project.
 ## What It Does
 - Holds a plant in the center with our components surrounding it.
-- Sense the light in the area and a green LED dims if there is not enough light for the plant and shines bright if there is enough light for the plant.
+- Senses the light in the area and a green LED dims if there is not enough light for the plant and shines bright if there is enough light for the plant.
 - Senses the temperature in the area around the plant (displays in the Arduino IDE).
 - Sense movement is nearby, and a buzzer sound will be played if something is within range of the plant.
 ## Challenges